-The Fostering Team is an organisation that is built upon core values that weave through everything we do.
-Our vision is to help children and young people who have been significantly harmed (those who have experienced the trauma of abuse, neglect, and/or multiple family placement breakdowns) to recover from their early experiences and shine in a safe and trauma-informed environment.
+The Fostering Team is an organisation built upon core values that impact on everything we do.
+We work hard to support, help, and nurture children and young people who have experienced trauma, in all its forms.
+We believe that with the right people around them, and in a loving and supportive environment, all children can recover from their early experiences and flourish.